cytoscape/cytoscape.js/documentation/md/core/remove.md

 ## Details

 Though the elements specified to this function are removed from the graph, they may still exist in memory.
-However, some functions will not work on removed elements.
-For example, the `neighborhood` function will fail for a removed element:  An element outside of the context of the graph can not have a neighbourhood defined.
+However, almost all functions will not work on removed elements.
+For example, the `eles.neighborhood()` function will fail for a removed element:  An element outside of the context of the graph can not have a neighbourhood defined.
+In effect, removed elements just exist so you can restore them back to the originating core instance or to a new instance.

 ## Examples